vicpenap/VPPDropDown/README.md

 ## Changelog

+- 2012/02/08 (0.2.1)
+	- Fixed a bug when adding new dropdown to an indexPath that was already used.
 - 2012/02/04 (0.2.0)
 	- Added intelligent scrolling when expanding dropdowns.
 	- Deprecated all methods using relative index paths.